douglasgreen/pagemaker/README.md

-# PageMaker — Complete Specification
+# PageMaker — System Architecture & Specification

 A mobile-first, responsive page layout system built on **Bootstrap 5.3**, **PHP 8.2+**, and the Twig templating engine.
-This document specifies every class, enum, interface, template, and markup pattern required to build, configure, and render full page layouts from PHP.

 ---